Finite-Time Decoupled Convergence in Nonlinear Two-Time-Scale Stochastic Approximation: Preliminaries

 \begin{assump} [Nested local linearity up to order ($1+\Fsmooth, 1+\Gsmooth$)] There exist matrices $B_1, B_2, B_3$ with compatible dimensions, constants $\SBF, \SBG \ge 0$ and $\Fsmooth, \Gsmooth \in (0,1]$ such that

 \end{assump}

 This assumption follows the spirit that two-time-scale SA can be viewed as an approximation of the two-loop procedure~\eqref{eq:two-loop-approx}.
 The parameters $\Fsmooth$ and $\Gsmooth$ quantify the order of errors in this linear approximation condition.
-It is natural to ask under what conditions Assumption~\ref{assump:near-linear} holds.
-To address this, we can show that if the operators $F$ and $G$ can be locally approximated around the root $(x^{\star}, y^{\star})$ by linear functions of $x-x^{\star}$ and $y-y^{\star}$, up to a higher-order error, then the nested local linearity condition follows naturally—assuming certain prior assumptions are satisfied (see Proposition~\ref{prop:ensure-linearity}).
-Moreover, Assumption~\ref{assump:near-linear}, along with the previous assumptions, implies $\|B_1\| \le L_F, \| B_2\| \le \LGx , \|B_3\|\le \LGy, \frac{B_1 + B_1^\top}{2} \succeq \mu_F I$, and $\frac{B_3 + B_3^\top}{2} \succeq \mu_G I$.
+To demonstrate how Assumption~\ref{assump:near-linear} can be guaranteed, we introduce the following standard local linearity assumption. \begin{assumpt}{\ref*{assump:near-linear}$\dagger$}[Standard local linearity up to order ($1+\Fsmooth, 1+\Gsmooth$)] There exists matrices $A_{11}, A_{12}, A_{21}, A_{22}$ with compatible dimensions, constants $S_{A,F}, S_{A,G} \ge 0$ and $\Fsmooth, \Gsmooth \in (0,1]$ such that